AnubhavGupta3377/Text-Classification-Models-Pytorch/Model_Transformer/README.md

 **Output:** </br>
 - Weighted sum of values
-- Weight of each value is computed using an inner product of query and corresponding key
+- Weight of each value is computed using an inner product of query and corresponding key</br>
 - Query and keys have dimensionality d<sub>k</sub>
 - Values have dimensionality d<sub>v</sub>